epiforecasts/WuhanSeedingVsTransmission/vignettes/output.md

 **Estimated reproduction numbers**

+Uncertainty in the R0 estimate increased as the event size decreased, and decreased as the mean serial interval increased (Figure 2).
+Large event sizes resulted in the lowest R0 estimates across all scenarios evaluated.
 The estimated R0 decreased as the event size and duration increased for both mean serial interval scenarios (Table 1 and Table 2).
 Assuming a longer serial interval (12 days) resulted in an approximate increase of 1 to the R0 estimates across all scenarios when compared to the SARS-like (8.4 days) serial interval.
-For the SARS-like interval the most likely scenario - with an event size of 200 and a duration of a week) (Figure 1) - resulted in an estimated R0 of 1.7 - 2.3 (Table 1).
+For the SARS-like interval the most likely scenario - with an event size of 100 and a duration of a week) (Figure 1) - resulted in an estimated R0 of 2.2 - 3.2 (Table 1).
-Decreasing the event size increased the R0 to 2.2 - 3.2 for a
-transmission event with 100 cases.
-A longer transmission event resulted in a decrease in R0 to 1.8 - 2.7.
-The most likely scenario with a mean serial interval of 12 days - with an outbreak size of 200 and a duration of 14 days - resulted in an estimated R0 of 2.2 - 3.2 (Table 2).
-For the longer mean serial interval assumption (12 days) varying the transmission event size and duration had a similar impact on estimates of the R0.
+The most likely scenario with a mean serial interval of 12 days - with an outbreak size of 200 and a duration of 7 days - resulted in an estimated R0 of 2.8 - 3.9 (Table 2).
+Across all mean serial interval scenarios R0 estimates were comparable when event size was decreased and event duration was increased.

-![Density plot of reproduction number (R0) estimates from each accepted sample stratified by transmission evvent size, event duration (columns), and the mean serial interval used (rows).
+![Density plot of reproduction number (R0) estimates from each accepted sample stratified by transmission event size, event duration (columns), and the mean serial interval used (rows).
 The black lines on each density plot represent the 90% credible interval](figures/density-r0-plot-1.png)